JoshData/python-email-validator/README.md

 The validator doesn't, by default, permit obsoleted forms of email addresses that no one uses anymore even though they are still valid and deliverable, since they will probably give you grief if you're using email for login.
-(See later in the document about that.)
+(See later in the document about how to allow some obsolete forms.)

 The validator checks that the domain name in the email address has a DNS MX record (except a NULL MX record) indicating that it can receive